 The Role of Student Conduct and Community Standards

-The Office of Student Conduct and Community Standards encourages responsible community conduct of all university students and their guests.
+Drew University encourages responsible community conduct of all university students and their guests.
 We strive to resolve allegations of misconduct under our student handbook, Daniel’s Dictionary, in a manner consistent with fairness and student development.
-Our office acknowledges the importance of balancing the interests of a student’s academic, intellectual, and social development, while maintaining a vibrant and responsible community, as well as protecting the integrity of the institution and its values.
+Our office acknowledges the importance of balancing the interests of a student’s academic, intellectual, and social development while maintaining a vibrant and responsible community, as well as protecting the integrity of the institution and its values.
 We expect our communities to be respectful, open-minded, and safe environments for our students to thrive and these additional community standards help us reach this end.
 Our processes foster ethical standards, critical thinking, and responsible decision-making.

-The Office of Student Conduct and Community Standards enforces University policy for all residential and commuter students including College of Liberal Arts, Graduate, and Theological School students.
-Through consistent application of the University’s conduct process, the office aims to develop and support responsible student behavior by:
+The Dean of Students’ Office enforces University policy for all residential and commuter students including College of Liberal Arts, Graduate, and Theological School students.
+Through the consistent application of the University’s Student Conduct Policy, the University aims to develop and support responsible student behavior by:

 - Providing guidance to students through the conduct process

 - Addressing student behavior inconsistent with community standards with critical inquiry and diplomacy

 - Engaging students in a process that is prompt, fair, and meaningful

 - Issuing sanctions that promote adherence to policies, protect the University community and encourage learning

 - Referring students to resources available to assist in managing the academic and social pressures of the college experience